chen-Harry/Crop_yield_CW/README.md

 # Crop Yield Project

 The project aims to model the relationship between the yield of 3 crops, barley, rapeseed, and wheat, against temperature and precipitation.
 It then aims to use this model to forecast the yield of crops in the future by projecting expected trend in temperature.
+Here is the [link](https://chen-harry.github.io/Crop_yield_CW/) to the website.

 ## Project outline